 - A single person does not decide within a company.
 The decision-making chain in B2B is complicated, so you should keep in mind that understanding and interrogating several functions of the same company may be necessary to understand the reality of the purchasing process.
 This is further complicated by the previous point (availability of respondents).

 In B2B, financial incentives to access respondents (compensation of €X for their time) are not very useful.
 We often meet professionals who refuse these financial compensation payments or who ask us to pay them to charities.
 To access the right people, you will, therefore, need to be recommended by someone.
+To do so, use your network, talk about your project and your research to those around you!
+If no one in your acquaintances is able or qualified to answer your questions, there is a strong probability that your contacts may know someone who can answer your questions.

 Images: shutterstockTags: market research belgium, market research france, market research methods